ruvilonix/sick-genes/criteria.md

 *   **Rare mutations without controls:** Rare mutations related to a gene, but without a comparison group to determine significance

-*   **Disease vs. disease only:** Do not store genes from studies that only compare diseased groups without healthy controls
+*   **Disease vs. disease only:** Do not store genes from studies that only compare groups that have health conditions without healthy controls

-*   **Complex protein assemblies:** Constituent genes of protein complexes with 5 or more components
+*   **Complex protein assemblies:** Constituent genes of protein complexes with 4 or more components

+*   **Machine learning identified:** A gene predicted to be of interest based on machine learning algorithms, including genes that were not individually significant but were part of a gene panel that significantly discriminated between groups in ML analysis

 ---